-Both models are limited editions; the SVP 2 to just 250 models and the Wildtrak X to 1,000.
-The Wildtrak X changes consist are fairly modest compared to SVP 2, which has been developed by Mitsubishi’s newly-created ‘Special Vehicle Projects’ division.
+Both models are limited editions; the SVP II to just 250 models and the Wildtrak X to 1,000.
+The changes to the Ranger are fairly modest compared to the L200 SVP II, which has been developed by Mitsubishi’s newly-created Special Vehicle Projects division.

-The wide-ranging modifications to the L200 SVP 2 make it stand out more than the Wildtrak X when we were out and about.
-The extended wheel-arches, orange detailing on the bumper, alloys and handles, combined with the BF Goodrich AT tyres of the SVP 2 turned far more heads than the glossy black grille and ‘Performance Blue’ colour scheme of the Wildtrak X.
+The wide-ranging modifications to the L200 SVP II make it stand out more than the Wildtrak X when we were out and about.
+The extended wheel-arches, orange detailing on the bumper, alloys and handles, combined with the BF Goodrich AT tyres of the SVP II turned far more heads than the glossy black grille and Performance Blue colour scheme of the Wildtrak X.

 Both models are based on the top trim levels, and so benefit from a high-level of spec.
-The SVP 2 features electrically-folding and heated door mirrors, Bi-Xenon headlights and front and rear fog lights as standard, while the Ranger just has standard halogen lights and front fog lights, but there is a standard ‘Mountain Top’ tonneau cover.
+The SVP III features electrically-folding and heated door mirrors, bi-xenon headlights and front fog lights as standard, while the Ranger just has standard halogen lights, but there is a standard Mountain Top tonneau cover.

-On the inside, it’s a similar story with the L200’s orange interior lights and orange stitching in the seats creating a more distinctive feel, while – apart from the leather seats – there’s very little variation between the interior of the Wildtrak X and the standard Wildtrak.
+On the inside, it’s a similar story with the L200’s orange interior lights and orange stitching in the seats creating a more distinctive feel, while – apart from the leather seats – there’s very little variation between the interior of the Wildtrak X and the standard Ford Ranger Wildtrak.

-Under the bonnet of the Wildtrak X is the veteran 3.2-litre, five pot Duratorq engine, producing up to 197bhp (3,000rpm) and 470Nm (1,500 to 2,750rpm), while the L200 is powered by the newer and smaller 2.4-litre MIVEC engine, capable of 178bhp (3,500rpm) and 430Nm (2,500rpm).
-The Wildtrak X is only available with a 6-speed automatic, while there is a choice between a 6-speed manual or 5-speed auto on the SVP 2.
+Under the bonnet of the Wildtrak X is the venerable 3.2-litre, five-cylinder Duratorq engine, producing up to 197bhp (3,000rpm) and 470Nm (1,500 to 2,750rpm), while the L200 is powered by the newer and smaller 2.4-litre MIVEC engine, capable of 178bhp (3,500rpm) and 430Nm (2,500rpm).
+The Wildtrak X is only available with a 6-speed automatic, while there is a choice between a 6-speed manual or 5-speed auto on the SVP II.

-Apart from the noisier engine and increased road noise, the Wildtrak X comes out on top for driving characteristics.
+Apart from the noisier engine and increased road-noise, the Wildtrak X comes out on top for driving characteristics.
 The engine and transmission are more responsive, the steering feels more connected and there’s less body roll going into the bends.
-The L200, however, offers better manoeuvrability with a 5.9 metre turning circle and a more commanding view of the road ahead from the driver’s seat.
+The L200, however, offers better manoeuvrability with a 5.9-metre turning circle and a more commanding view of the road ahead from the driver’s seat.

-Off the road, however, and it’s a different story.
+Off the road, it’s a different story.
 The Mitsubishi L200 definitely came out on top on the difficult terrain thanks to longer axle articulation, greater approach angle and responsive 4WD system (Super Select 2 with locking centre diff as standard).

 While the Ranger has the greater approach angle and wading depth, the L200 felt more capable thanks to the lighter chassis (over 250kg difference between the two), tighter turning circle, shorter wheelbase and BF Goodrich AT tyres.

-Few people will be grafting in these vehicles, but just in case you are the L200 SVP 2 has the better payload (1,050kg v 1,002kg) and both have the same industry-leading towing capacity of 3.5 tonnes.
-The Ranger can accommodate larger items, with the load area measuring 1,549mm long (1,520mm on the L200) by 1,560mm wide (1,470mm) and 511mm high side walls (475mm) and 1,139mm (1,080mm) between the wheelarches.
+Few people will be grafting in these vehicles, but just in case you are the L200 SVP II has the better payload (1,050kg v 1,002kg) and both have the same industry-leading towing capacity of 3.5 tonnes.
+The Ranger can accommodate larger items, with the load area measuring 1,549mm long (1,520mm on the L200) by 1,560mm wide (1,470mm) and 511mm high side walls (475mm) and 1,139mm (1,080mm) between the wheel arches.

 The load area lining is standard on both models and the SVP II’s load area is illuminated in distinctive orange lighting, although its Mountain Top roll cover is only an option (standard on the Wildtrak X).

 The SVP II and Wildtrak X are similarly priced at £29,830 and £30,945 (both excluding VAT) respectively.
-The Mitsubishi boasts the longer warranty (5-year, 62,500 miles against 3-year, 60,000 miles), better reliability (see the 2017 Pickup Reliability Survey results) and better fuel economy (39.8mpg against 32.1mpg).
+The Mitsubishi boasts the longer warranty at five years, or 62,500, against Ford’s three-year, 60,000-mile offering, better reliability (see our Pickup Reliability Survey results) and better fuel economy (39.8mpg against 32.1mpg).

 We’ve decided to give this one to the Mitsubishi L200 Barbarian SVP II.
-Its outlandish looks turned a lot of heads and created a mixed response at Professional Pickup HQ, but it certainly became more palatable with time.
+Its outlandish looks turned a lot of heads and created a mixed response at Professional Pickup and 4×4 HQ, but it certainly became more palatable with time.
 The attention to detail, like the orange lighting in the cab and load area, makes the Wildtrak X alterations look rather subtle.